 As time went by, I got wiser.
 As the roses aged, I found a smaller vase to fit the trimmed stems.
 Then later transferred them into a mini vase.
 Finally I floated the blossoms alone, minus the stems, in a large white bowl to accentuate their beauty.

 By Pooja Lohana

 “Problems are to the mind what exercise is to the muscles,

 I am a self-employed freelance writer and if you have ever worked for yourself (or worked at a demanding job), you can probably related to the sentiment that stress from work is one of the biggest factors that can cripple your mind and body.

-ways of coping with stress, coping with stress, methods of coping with stress, 5 ways to cope with stress, stress and coping, coping stress, ways of dealing with stress, ways to cope with stress, 5 ways of coping with stress, ways of coping stress
+ways of coping with stress, coping with stress, methods of coping with stress, 5 ways to cope with stress, stress and coping, coping stress, ways to cope with stress, ways of dealing with stress, 5 ways of coping with stress, ways of coping stress

 Posted on 09.07.11 | 11 Comments